Florian935/spring_rabbitmq_basic_demo/README.md

 ## Description

-This project is a basic demo of how to publish and consume message from a RabbitMQ Broker.
+This project is a basic demo of how to produce and consume message from a RabbitMQ Broker.